Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Introduction

-Each semantic differential is considered a dimension (an axis) in a potentially high dimensional space, and researchers then apply some variant of factor analysis to the average scores, such as principal component analysis (PCA) or singular value decomposition (SVD).
-Such factor analyses returns a set of dimensions that are linear combinations of the study's semantic differentials, which must then be interpreted.
+Each semantic differential is considered a dimension (an axis) in a potentially high dimensional space, and researchers then apply some variant of factor analysis to the average scores, such as principal component analysis (PCA) or singular value decomposition (SVD), or more sophisticated methods~\cite{thurstone1931a,joreskog1969a,fabrigar1999a,visinescu2014a,jennrich2002a}.
+In general, factor analysis determines a set of dimensions that are linear combinations of the study's semantic differentials, which must then be interpreted.
+As we detail below, we are able to use basic SVD and it is in the interpretation step that we develop a new systematic methodology.

-Based on a range of studies, Osgood \etal\ identified three orthogonal dimensions for the essence of meaning~\cite{osgood1957a}.
-In order of variance explained for the studies at the time, the three dimensions were dubbed: 1.~Evaluation (e.g., \semdiff{positive}{negative}), 2.~Potency (e.g., \semdiff{dominant}{submissive}), and 3.~Activity (e.g, \semdiff{active}{passive}).
+Based on a range of studies, Osgood \etal~\cite{osgood1957a} identified three orthogonal dimensions for the essence of meaning.
+In order of variance explained for the studies at the time, the three dimensions were dubbed:\\ 1.~Evaluation (e.g., \semdiff{positive}{negative}),\\ 2.~Potency (e.g., \semdiff{dominant}{submissive}), and \\ 3.~Activity (e.g., \semdiff{active}{passive}).

 Though the `EPA' framework has been challenged in various ways~\cite{russell1980a,barrett1999a,yik2011a}, as have semantic differentials themselves~\cite{russell1980a,mohammad2018b}, researchers were increasingly drawn to take the EPA framework as a ground truth when carrying out new studies~\cite{bradley1999a,warriner2013a,mohammad2018b}.